 ***Full-scale policy conference taking place online***

-This conference will examine priorities following the recent report from the Expert Panel on Educational Underachievement, A Fair Start, which outlines a new action plan including 47 areas for improvement.
+This conference will examine priorities for tackling educational underachievement following the recent report from the Expert Panel on Educational Underachievement, A Fair Start, which outlines a new action plan that includes 47 areas for improvement.

 Delegates will also look at the impact of COVID-19 on the attainment gap and educational underachievement, as well as other relevant developments, such as the Summer Scheme 2021 and the Pathway Fund 2021-2023, with further discussion on the links between socio-economic deprivation and educational underachievement.

 The agenda will bring out latest thinking on:

 - early learning and development and its role in laying the groundwork for later learning

 - delivering improvements to the curriculum and assessment landscape

 We are pleased to be able to include keynote contributions from:

 - Dr Noel Purdy, Director of Research and Scholarship, Head of Education Studies, Director of the Centre for Research in Educational Underachievement, Stranmillis University College; and Chair, Expert Panel on Educational Underachievement, Department of Education

 - Corrine Latham, Interim Director of Curriculum and Assessment, Council for the Curriculum, Examinations and Assessment (CCEA)